 Sleep in late

 You probably don’t sleep enough.
 Sleep in.
-You have our permission.Graduation SALE: Discounted prices on Jesus-centered graduation gift sets until May 1.
-Plus, FREE standard shipping.
+You have our permission.Graduation SPECIAL: FREE Shipping on Jesus-centered graduation gift sets until June 30.
 Prepare them for what's next!

 Get in early or stay an extra day